 Go to content

-When you live in Denmark and have non-Danish income (including salary, income from property or assets in a non-Danish bank), you have to inform us - even if you have paid tax outside Denmark.
+When you live in Denmark and have non-Danish income, you have to inform us - even if you have paid tax outside Denmark.

 • Salary from a non-Danish employer